Skip to main content

 })

-Renamed to lruMemoize
+defaultMemoize Renamed to lruMemoize

-for clarity.
+Since the original defaultMemoize function is no longer actually the default, we've renamed it to lruMemoize for clarity.
 This only matters if you specifically imported it into your app to customize selectors.

-Dev-Mode Checks
+createSelector Dev-Mode Checks

-now does checks in development mode for common mistakes, like input selectors that always return new references, or result functions that immediately return their argument.
+createSelector now does checks in development mode for common mistakes, like input selectors that always return new references, or result functions that immediately return their argument.
 These checks can be customized at selector creation or globally.

 This is important, as an input selector returning a materially different result with the same parameters means that the output selector will never memoize correctly and be run unnecessarily, thus (potentially) creating a new result and causing rerenders.